dice-group/Squirrel/README.md

 ## Using a Sparql-Host

-You can use a sparql-based triple store to store the crawled.
+You can use a sparql-based triple store to store the crawled data.
 If you want use it, you have to do the following:

-Until yet, the necessary datasets in the Jena Database are not created automatically.
+Until yet, the necessary datasets in the database are not created automatically.
 So you have to create them by hand:
 1. Run Squirrel as explained above
 2. Enter *localhost:3030* in your browser's address line
 3. Go to *manage datasets*